Caution: Some people may find parts of this content confronting or distressing.

 Monitoring of suicide and intentional self-harm—how many people harm themselves, when, where and how—can provide a better understanding of the nature of suicide and self-harm in Australia and help determine who may be at increased risk.
 Reporting of these data can raise community awareness of suicide and self-harm, further research, improve responses and support services for those that need them, and inform the design and targeting of suicide prevention activities.

 The assembling and national reporting of deaths by suicide has up to an 18-month time lag.
-Suicide registers that exist in several jurisdictions can provide more timely data on suspected suicides—a key aim of this project is for suicide registers to exist in all jurisdictions (see below).
+Suicide registers that exist in several jurisdictions can provide more timely data on suspected deaths by suicide—a key aim of this project is for suicide registers to exist in all jurisdictions (see below).
 Additionally, hospital admissions data are collated as an annual release with a 12-month lag.
 Ambulance data are currently available for some states and territories for 2019 (see Ambulance attendances, self-harm behaviours & mental health), with the intention to provide quarterly data updates.
-In addition, monthly data for Victoria from January to June 2020 is also reported (see COVID-19).
+In addition, monthly ambulance data for Victoria from January to June 2020 is also reported (see COVID-19).
 Further information on the collection of data and sources is available in the Technical notes.

 Deaths by suicide may be presented by year of occurrence of death or year of registration.
 Although reporting of deaths by suicide by year of death can provide more reliable information on trends in occurrence than reporting by year of registration, the latest data available may underestimate the number of deaths, especially those in the later months of the year, due to a lag in registration.
 For this reason, and unless otherwise specified, year of registration of death has been used to allow the latest year of data to be compared with previous years.
 In both cases, the latest years of data are coded with preliminary causes of death information and may underestimate causes of death that are usually certified by a coroner, including deaths by suicide.
 For more information on how deaths are registered, coded and updated, see Technical notes.